brikis98/yevgeniy-brikman-homepage/_posts/2012-02-11-seven-languages-in-seven-weeks-prolog_11.md

 Today, Prolog broke my brain.
 The chapter started with recursion, lists, tuples, and pattern matching, all of which were tolerable if you've had prior exposure to functional programming.
-However, after that, we moved onto using unification as the primary construct for problem solving, and the gears in my head began to grind.
+However, after that, we moved onto using unification as the primary construct for problem-solving, and the gears in my head began to grind.

 It took me a while to wrap my head around using unification, but once it